 When you’re talking about brake repairs, there are pads and rotors.
 Your pads are what create the actual friction as you brake and they will wear out over time.
 They need replacing every year or two and aren’t too expensive.
 Your rotors are more expensive and if they wear out can cause your car to wobble severely while braking.

 If you’re like me and spend a lot of time going up and down mountains, you can have your mechanic install machined or drilled rotors that won’t wear out over time the way a stock set would.
-It’ll cost you an extra fifty or sixty bucks, but will save you a lot of hassle in the long run.
+It’ll cost you an extra $50 to $60 but will save you a lot of hassle in the long run.

 Engine oil is one of the most basic ways you can keep your car purring nicely.
-It’s cheap and easy to stay on top of.
+It’s cheap and easy to maintain.
 Without proper oil maintenance, you could be cutting your car’s lifetime in half or worse.

 Standard wisdom says you should have your car’s oil changed once every three months or 3,000 miles.
 If you’re going on any extended road trips, that’s advice you should not ignore.
 Some cars will do better with poor oil maintenance than others, but every car will benefit from your attention in this regard.